 This Hooked on Phonics program ended up being a HUGE success for us!
 It was simple, clear, and user-friendly, and my daughter really enjoyed it.

 It’s what we ended up using for reading instruction and I used it again a couple of years later to teach my son how to read.

 And IT WORKED!
 My daughter learned to read!

 Note: Hooked on Phonics offers a variety of products for different levels and abilities.
-For there are specific products available for pre-K, first grade, and second grade.
+There are specific products available for pre-K, first grade, and second grade.

 Once we completed the program, we incorporated BOB Books into our daily reading rotation and we LOVED them!